hotosm/hotosm-website/_projects/monrovia-fair-and-field-mapping-tasking-manager-pilot.markdown

 ---
-title: Monrovia - Improving Map Quality using fAIr & Field Mapping Tasking Manager
+title: Monrovia - Improving Map Quality using fAIr & Field Tasking Manager
   - Pilot
 date: 2024-04-17 09:33:00 Z
 published: false
 tags:
 - tech
-- fmtm
+- fieldtm
 - fair
 - e2e
 Project Summary Text: HOT is currently employing fAIr technology to digitize a specific area within Monrovia, Liberia.
 This effort is conducted in partnership with the local Liberian team and WNAH.
 The digitization process utilizes drone imagery that we are promptly acquiring in preparation for a household enumeration project.
-This project is facilitated through the HOT Field Mapping Tasking Manager, administered by our partner, Slum Dwellers International.
+This project is facilitated through the HOT Field Tasking Manager, administered by our partner, Slum Dwellers International.
 Feature Image: "/uploads/fair-fmtm-monrovia-osm-footprints.jpg.jpg"
 Country: